MMosley502/LEGUP/Implementing-Puzzles.md

 [^1]: *Note.* To ease implementing the rules, we use a few utilities defined in the `NurikabeUtilities` class, which the reader can find along with the other Nurikabe files in the main repository.
 Implementing these features is outside the scope of this tutorial.

+# Enable Puzzle File Creation for your New Puzzle